protevus/platform/docs/documentation/the-basic/middleware.md

         handle(IDoxRequest req) {
             /// write your logic here

-            /// return DoxRequest back to continue next to the controller return req;
+            /// return Request back to continue next to the controller return req;
         }
     }